jlparkI/xGPR/docs/FAQ.rst

      implementing a kernel that can't use random features.

-   * It should be something you can use for general machine learning problems, rather than something specific to a specific problem.
+   * It should be something you can use for general machine learning problems, rather than something specific to an unusual problem.

-   If you have a kernel that meets all these criteria -- shoot us an email, we'd love to hear more.
+   If you have a kernel that meets these criteria -- see the Contact page, we'd love to hear more.
 For more background, see :doc:`When should I use xGPR?</purpose>`.